isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.5 =
+* Fix - Fixed one possible incompatibility with plugins that manage custom Woocommerce Tabs.

 = 1.4.2 =
 * New - The attribute values in the emails are now vertically aligned.
 * New - New option to show attribute terms as links.
 This only applies to Global Attributes.
 Global Attributes are created in Products -> Attributes.